-A gift deed is a legal document used for the transfer of ownership of a property from one person to another as a gift, without any consideration or compensation involved.
-Transfer of property by way of gifts are ordinarily irrevocable in nature once their execution is completed, unless the same is hit by vitiating factors such as fraud, coercion, misrepresentation.
-A gift deed may further be revoked by the mutual consent of the parties.
+A gift deed acts as a legal document for transfer of ownership of a property from one individual to another as a gift, without the involvement of any compensation.
+Property transfers by way of gifts are irrevocable in nature after the completion of execution, unless it is hit by factors such as coercion, fraud or misrepresentation.
+A gift deed may be revoked by taking consent of both the parties.

-However, with the advent of time, it has been observed that the provisions pertaining to gift deeds executed by senior citizens and their irrevocable nature has proved to be detrimental to their interests.
+However, with the passage of time, it is noticed that the provisions related to gift deeds executed by senior citizens and their unchangeable nature has proved to be imprudent to their interests.

 Transfer of Immovable Property through Gift Deed